logoffro1/Find-My-Doppelganger/README.md

 By providing a photo of your face (a template), the program is going to search for a face that matches best the provided template.

-It is not guaranteed that it will find a perfect match, actually the chances are quite slim, however, given enough time it will find something pretty close, or at least it will give you a few laughs about the matches it found.
+It is not guaranteed that it will find a perfect match, actually the chances are very slim, however, given enough time it will find something pretty close, or at least it will give you a few laughs about the matches it found.

 ## Libraries used
 [jsoup 1.13.1](https://jsoup.org/download)